brshallo/brshallo/content/about.md

 *Career in Data Science:*

-Bryan has been a Data Scientist at [NetApp](https://www.netapp.com/) since July of 2017.
+Bryan has worked in data science at [NetApp](https://www.netapp.com/) since July of 2017.
 He has worked as lead data scientist on a wide range of problems with different teams in customer support, sales, and pricing.
 Examples of his projects:

 * Support ticket prioritization: Rate open customer support tickets according to risk of escalation.
 * Forecasting: Produce automated sales forecasts across product lines and geographies.